-Violet Asystasia is one of the weeds we often overlook although very beautiful.
+Violet Asystasia is one of the weeds we often overlook although its flowers are very beautiful.
 If you have an interest in photographing flora, you will surely find that its flower is so photogenic.

 Plant Type: Herb

 This Asystasia plant can be about 50 cm tall with purple flowers occurring in a line at the terminal.

 The flower has five petals or lobes with the lower lobe bigger with a dark purple shade.
 Flowering usually starts from the month of September and lasts till around November.

 It looks very similar to A.gangetica.
 Both often grow on the same premises and acts as a host plant for butterflies like Spotted Flat.